15-Minute At-Home Boxing Workout To Fight Stress

 - Punch 2-5-4-5 (Cross - Lead Uppercut - Rear Hook - Lead Uppercut)

 In your boxer’s stance, perform a 2-5-4-5 punch combo.
 Keep your punches strong with a full follow-through.
 Power through the combo as fast as you can.
 Repeat for 1 minute.

 Raise your hands in victory for completing the workout and move on to the cool down.

 The cool down is 3 minutes long.
-The cool down should be static stretches held for several seconds each, not dynamic movements like the warmup.
-After resting and removing your gloves, cycle through the stretches and movements below.
+A cool down should be static stretches held for several seconds each, not dynamic movements like the warmup.
+After resting and removing your gloves, cycle through the static stretches and movements below.

 - Deep Breath and Arm Raise (15 Seconds)